 Xcel Energy supports this bill because that element of its Resource Plan is all part of an integrated plan that allows them to move to a 63% carbon-free energy mix by 2030 at a price overall that stays below the national average project cost increases and maintains reliability for its customers.
 It is a controversial bill.
-There are some people that do not support it or oppose it because it basically sets in state what would otherwise go through a PUC review process, something called the certificate of need.
+There are some people that do not support it or oppose it because it basically sets in state law what would otherwise go through a PUC review process, called the Certificate of Need.
 It is not the first time that state energy policy has been enacted through legislative action.
 A distinction with this bill is that the impact of this natural gas plant, or how it fits into an overall long-range resource plan, was so thoroughly analyzed in the Integrated Resource Plan that as a result of that although the PUC did not approve going forward with it they did say that it’s most likely the need is there for this type of replacement.
-The Department of Commerce agreed with Xcel Energy that its analysis showed this was the least costly approach to accomplishing the big picture of shutting down 1400 MW of coal units, keeping system reliability, and bringing out all of the renewable while keeping prices low.
+The Department of Commerce agreed with Xcel Energy that its analysis showed this was the least cost approach to accomplishing the big picture of shutting down 1400 MW of coal units, keeping system reliability, and bringing out all of the renewable while keeping prices low.
 Discussion on the bill continues and additional language might be added that would address further assurances that the cost and need is correct.

-CVP Glidden said she appreciated that Xcel Energy brought this item before the CEP Board, adding that it is difficult when there are policy issues where the partners in the jurisdiction have some different opinions.
+CVP Glidden said she appreciated that Xcel Energy brought this item before the CEP Board, adding that it is difficult when there are policy issues where the Partners have different opinions.
 For some time the City of Minneapolis has had a public policy position recommending or supporting retirement of Sherco 1 and 2, with the understanding that that there would be some clean energy in the mix of the replacements.
-Her biggest concern is that without going through the regulatory process of the certificate of need the City does not have the public process to evaluate some of the items it questions, such as what does this do to reduction of greenhouse gas emissions and being able to meet the City’s goals which mirror the state goals in terms of clean energy.
-She asked if Xcel Energy could provide some explanation of how with this proposal will help meet the goals of the Partnership around clean energy.
+Her biggest concern is that without going through the regulatory process of the Certificate of Need the City does not have the public process to evaluate some of the items it questions, such as what does this do to reductions of greenhouse gas emissions and being able to meet the City’s goals which mirror the state goals in terms of clean energy.
+She asked if Xcel Energy could provide some explanation of how this proposal will help meet the goals of the Partnership around clean energy.

-Laura responded that the information is available now because the type of analysis – i.e. environmental attributes and cost – that goes into a certificate of need is exactly what was contained in the Integrated Resource Plan.
+Laura responded that the information is available now because the type of analysis – i.e. environmental attributes and cost – that goes into a Certificate of Need is exactly what was contained in the Integrated Resource Plan.
 Xcel Energy has volumes of information about the analysis that led them to the conclusion that this power plant fits with all of the pieces of the Resource Plan, starting with the shutdown of units 1 and 2.

+Mayor Hodges added that she believes there has to be some information Xcel Energy has given to legislators to explain the background of the bill that comes out of the fact that the PUC said no to this part and some legislators want to say yes to this part.

 Laura said that Xcel Energy would identify and gather information that could easily be emailed, and she would be glad to review that with anyone who was interested.
-Bridget added that the Planning Team could brainstorm about some additional information gathered from stakeholder groups during the time of the Resource Plan procedure.
+Bridget added that the Planning Team could brainstorm about some additional information presented to stakeholder groups during the time of the Resource Plan procedure.

 Renewable*Connect